KatsuteDev/Background/README.md

 #### ⚠️ Installation appears to be corrupt

 This extension modifies an internal file to make backgrounds work, as a result VSCode will warn about the installation being corrupt.

-Select **Don't Show Again** to suppress this warning.
+This warning will be removed after you relaunch VSCode, a reload is not enough.
+Alternatively select **Don't Show Again** to suppress this warning.

 ![corrupt](https://raw.githubusercontent.com/KatsuteDev/Background/main/assets/corrupt.gif)